 As you get older, you may be at greater risk for Shingles — even if you're feeling great.

-Even if you're doing everything your health care professional recommends, the painful, blistering rash of Shingles can happen to you.
+Even if you're doing everything your doctor or pharmacist recommends, the painful, blistering rash of Shingles can happen to you.
 Because your immune system can weaken as you age, it's easier for Shingles to break through your defenses.

 Unfortunately, there's no way to predict when the Shingles rash will erupt, or how severe the outbreak will be.
 But when Shingles happens, it can be very painful.
 Here are the important facts:

 If you've had chickenpox, you are at risk for Shingles.
-And 98% of adults in the U.S. have had chickenpox.
+And 98% of adults in the United States have had chickenpox.

 Your risk for Shingles increases substantially as you get older.